-The police zone indicated on Sunday on the social network Twitter, “All of the images relating to the riots and crimes can be sent, using the following address firstname.lastname@example.org to the judicial task force created specifically to identify yesterday evening’s perpetrators.”
+The Brussels-Capital/Ixelles police zone is launching an appeal to the population, to identify the perpetrators of the violence committed on Saturday evening in the centre of Brussels.
+The police zone indicated on Sunday on the social network Twitter, “All of the images relating to the riots and crimes can be sent, using the following address email@example.com to the judicial task force created specifically to identify yesterday evening’s perpetrators.”

 The fights broke out on Saturday evening in Brussels, after the Moroccan national team qualified for the next FIFA World Cup.
 They involved some 300 individuals, causing 23 people to be injured, 22 of them being police officers.
 Two cars were set alight and several shops were looted, whilst installations intended for the Winter Joys event were damaged.
 No arrests took place.
 Brussels City Council has promised that sanctions will be imposed if possible.